classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/realtime-notifications.md

 <a name="Internal-Notifications"></a>
 ## Internal Notifications

-Internal notification system fetches the following things in realtime (without refreshing the page)
+Internal notification system fetches the following things in realtime (without page refresh)

-1. Total received messages of a contact (user)
+1. Latest received messages from multiple users
-2. New messages while chatting with a user
+2. Latest messages while user-to-user chatting
-3. Message is seen or not
+3. The message is seen or not

-4. User is typing... (coming soon in next version)
+---

+>{primary} **Internal** notification system saves **Pusher** monthly subscription fees.

 ---